AjinxPatil/hackarizona2017/README.md

 # lemmehelp

-LemmeHelp is an application that aims to determine the likelihood of a person dealing with depression It collects data from facebook and SMS data from smartphones to do sentiment analysis.
+LemmeHelp is an application that aims to determine the likelihood of a person dealing with depression.
+It collects data from facebook and SMS data from smartphones to do sentiment analysis.
 It also does sentiment analysis on facial images.